-During the second quarter of fiscal 2006, we entered into a contractual arrangement with an attorney to settle previous claims and to engage the future services of this attorney.
-Under the terms of the arrangement, we made cash payments during the quarter totaling \$55,000 and granted 100,000 shares of restricted stock.
-We are obligated to make future payments over the next two years totaling \$339,750 in exchange for future services.
+During the second quarter of fiscal 2006, the Company entered into a contractual arrangement with an attorney to settle previous claims and to engage the future services of this attorney.
+Under the terms of the arrangement, the Company made cash payments during the quarter totaling \$55,000 and granted 100,000 shares of restricted stock.
+Under the terms of the agreement, the Company is obligated to make future payments over the next two years totaling \$294,750 in exchange for future services.
 Such amounts have not been accrued in the accompanying financial statements as such payments are for future services.